felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Memory and support for lenghtier planning.
-- 2. Introduce testing and rollback to make sure patches does not break critical functionality
+- 1. Introduce testing and rollback to make sure patches does not break critical functionality
-- 3. Create a more efficient way of editing files (so you can edit a certain section without having to re-write the entire file out again)
+- 2. Memory and support for lenghtier planning.

 ### What Can you change
 This repository is you, see it as your brain.